BrokenFlame/Docs/K8-Application-Deployment-questions.md

 2. If the application has a Database backend, which database engine does it use?

 **Please note that all database connections are encrypted in transport, your application must support TLS encryption for the database connections**

-##### Storage
-1. Does the application require file or block storage?
-2. If the application requires file or block storage, how much storage will be required for the first year of operation?
-3. Is there autoamatic storage usage management built into the application?
-4. Is there a requirement for the storage to be persistent?
-5. Is there a requirement to share the storage between mutiple instances of the application?

 ## Application Configuration